-United States, as well as their transnational exchanges and impact.
-The discipline's practitioners seek to understand the historical origins of particular cultures and practices held by individuals and groups within the United States and how those values and beliefs shape social and political realities within and beyond U.S. borders.
-The approach that American Studies takes is interdisciplinary, meaning that in American Studies it helps to answer these questions using tools developed by numerous disciplines including anthropology, history, sociology, literarv criticism, folklore, media and science and technology studies.
+American Studies explores the cultures of the United States, as well as their transnational exchanges The discipline's and impact. practitioners seek to understand the historical origins of particular cultures and practices held by individuals and groups within the United States and how those values and beliefs shape social and political realities within and beyond U.S. borders.
+The approach that American Studies takes is interdisciplinary, meaning that in American Studies it helps to answer these questions using tools developed by numerous disciplines including sociology, anthropology, history, literary criticism, folklore, media and science and technology studies.